xmamalou/dragonfly/README.md

 Dragonfly is not in a working state.

 Currently, it can do the following:
-- Open a window and change its properties
+- Open a window and change its properties (with no presentation surface)
-- Create a Vulkan instance (with no layers or extensions enabled)
+- Create a Vulkan instance (with no presentation extensions enabled)
 - Sort some device properties (only if the machine contains one device or `DFL_GPU_CRITERIA_HASTY` flag is enabled)

 This currently compiles for Windows, using Visual Studio.
 Other compilation methods will be worked on after Dragonfly reaches a working state